jenessatan/minesweeper/README.md

 # minesweeper

 ## To Do
-- [ ] initialize game - prompt player to choose difficulty level
+- [x] initialize game - prompt player to choose difficulty level
-- [ ] build board of dimension based on difficulty level
+- [x] build board of dimension based on difficulty level
-- [ ] populate board with number of bombs based on difficulty level
+- [x] populate board with number of bombs based on difficulty level
+- [ ] set cell value with number of surrounding bombs
 - [ ] play game - print board then prompt user to choose a cell
 - [ ] chosen cell either:
     - [ ] bomb --> immediately end game and print the entire board